Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 Best Uses: Day hiking, camping, casual use

-The mesh also has moisture wicking capability to ensure you don’t get too stuffy inside as you hike.
-The boots feature secure lace-up vamp and cushy padded collar with pull-on loop, which provides a comfortable and snug fit.
+The waterproofing mesh also has moisture wicking capabilities to ensure you don’t get too stuffy inside of your boots as you hike.
+These hiking boots feature a secure lace-up vamp and cushy padded collar with pull-on loop, which provides a comfortable and snug fit.

-The boots also feature a gusseted tongue to help keep debris and dirt out, a must for any serious hiking.
-The Rubber toe protector is also a very nice to have, great for scrambling over rocky areas where you might bang your toes.
+This hiking footwear also features a gusseted tongue to help keep debris and dirt out, a must for any serious hiking.
+The rubber toe protector is also a very nice feature to have and is great for scrambling over rocky areas where you might bang your toes.

 The footbed is dual-density EVA and is also removable.
 It provides excellent shock absorption with great heel and arch support.
-Integrated nylon shank and arch support provide torsional rigidity and mid foot support, while also allowing flexibility.
+The integrated nylon shank and arch support provide torsional rigidity and midfoot support, while also allowing flexibility.

 If you like walking your dog on light trails on the weekends, you don’t need a tough and rugged pair of backpacking boots.
 Similarly, if you’re planning a hiking expedition through the Himalayas, you need a lot more of a boot than a light day hiker can ever give you.

 If you’re just at the start of the hiking boot buying process, check out this post on how to buy hiking boots.
 It will walk you through all the various things you should consider when picking a pair of hiking boots for the trail.